ofiwg/libfabric/man/fi_av.3.md

 - *FI_AV_USER_ID*
 : This flag associates a user-assigned identifier with each AV entry that is returned with any completion entry in place of the AV's address.

+  This flag is invalid with FI_AV_AUTH_KEY.

+- *FI_AUTH_KEY*
+: Denotes that the address being inserted should be associated with the passed in authorization key fi_addr_t.

   See the user ID section below.

 ## fi_av_insertsvc